How to Fix Apple Maps Not Working Issue on iPhone?

 Tap on Reset Network Settings on iPhone

-2. Now open Reset and press Reset All Settings.
+2. Tap Reset > Reset All Settings.

 Reset All Settings on Your iPhone